justdharmik/Python-Things/README.md

 <h3>2.
 The Car Engine.</h3>
 This code consist of a non GUI game (not a exactly a game) which one can play around and enjoy.<br>
-You can turn ON/OFF an imaginary car :car:
+You can turn ON/OFF an imaginary car. :car:
 Let me show you...
 PS: When you run the code, you see a tip.
 <pre>